 Unfortunately, many commercial insurance carriers will not cover the cost of Pregestimil and similar pediatric formulas because they are considered "medical foods."
 This effectively forces the family to buy these expensive products out of pocket.
-The Patient & Providers for Medical Nutrition Equity Coalition calls on Congress to address this issue by co-sponsoring the bi-partisan Medical Nutrition Equity Act (S. 3657/H.R.
-2501).
+The Patient & Providers for Medical Nutrition Equity Coalition calls on Congress to address this issue by passing the bi-partisan Medical Nutrition Equity Act.